Holit attack: Attack

 Rotem Mathias described his mother hiding him under a blanket and lying on top of him to protect him as they heard militants outside.
-He heard the militants break in with grenades and kill his parents After militants broke into her home, Adi Vital-Kaploun was killed in front of her 4-year old and 4.5-month old sons who were taken captive.
+He heard the militants break in with grenades and kill his parents.

 Before entering their safe room Anat Dymshits and her father saw neighbors’ houses being lit on fire.
 Anat managed, together with three other residents, to save one neighbour from her burning house by pulling her out of a window.
 Anat then returned safely to her house.
 At the same time, her parents managed to dampen the area so the fires did not spread.
 Dymshits and her father, Yosef Rozhansky (67), were hiding in her safe room with her mother, grandmother, her four children and their dog.
 They describe how militants tried to breach the room by throwing a grenade at the door.
 Although this was unsuccessful at gaining entry, shrapnel from the grenade went under the door injuring the three elderly adults Rozhansky lost his leg and one of her daughters.

-Avital Aladjem was hiding in her house with her neighbour Hayim Katsman.
-When militants broke into her house and shot them, Katsman protected her with his body.
-She was unharmed and taken captive with the Vital-Kaploun children.
+Avital Aladjem was hiding in her house with her neighbor Hayim Katsman.
+When militants broke into her house and shot them, Katsman protected her with his body and was killed.
+She was unharmed and taken captive.

 Yuval Rabivo heard that militants wanted to kill men first so he went and stood outside hoping they would kill him but leave his wife, Ilan, and his children alone.
 He was not attacked.
 Husband and wife Nir and Adam and their children survived because Adam was able to hold the door shut against militants trying to gain entry.

-Shir Azoulai, is another resident whose safe room was not breached, although her house was ransacked twice.
+Shir Azoulai, another resident whose safe room was not breached, had her house was ransacked twice.
 She managed to save a neighbour who had already succumbed to smoke fumes in the neighbour's safe room.
 Naama and Gideon Kovani sheltering in their safe room heard that their next door neighbour had been killed and her daughter was hiding in a closet.
 Naama encouraged Gideon to save the child, which he managed to do without incident.